samrushing/caesure/README.md

 In addition to the port to shrapnel, some performance-sensitive code is being moved to cython, including packet codec, b58, hexify, etc...

-I'm attempting to make this a full node, with tx verification etc.... script engine on the way.
+I'm attempting to make this a full node, with tx verification etc....

+Script engine is mostly done.
+Needs some work on failing constraints like stack size, sig count, etc.

+For the outpoint database, I'm playing with leveldb.
+While verifying the entire blockchain, it seems to perform well at first, but then disk i/o becomes a serious bottleneck.
+For now I'm building the outpoint db in memory.

 usage